-Accordingly, the classic case of Peak remains dominant, with the subsequent line of authority suggesting that where an act of prevention goes to part of the delay but not the whole, the entire liquidated damages clause will be invalidated.38 This traditional view has recently been reinforced in Australia in SBS International Pty Ltd v Venuti Nominees Pty Ltd,39 where Besanko J held that, in a situation where delay to the completion date is caused by the Contractor as well as the Principal, it is not open to a court to apply the liquidated damages clause to the delay specifically caused by the Contractor:
+In SMK Cabinets v Hili, 38 Brooking J stated that the Employer's act of prevention served only to prevent the Employer from taking liquidated damages that accrued after the Employer's breach.
+39 While this view has much to commend it, the classic case of Peak remains dominant, and authorities seem to suggest that where an act of prevention goes to part of the delay but not the whole, the entire liquidated damages clause will be invalidated.
+40 This traditional view has recently been reinforced in SBS International Pty Ltd v Venuti Nominees Pty Ltd, 41 where Besanko J held that, in a situation where delay to the completion date is caused by the Contractor as well as the Principal, it is not open to a court to apply the liquidated damages clause to the delay specifically caused by the Contractor.
+Besanko J stated that:

-"In those cases where both Principal and Contractor are responsible for delay, the liquidated damages clause will be held inapplicable unless there is a contractual provision by way of an appropriate extension of time clause which accommodates or deals with the delay caused by the contract of the Principal".40
+"In those cases where both Principal and Contractor are responsible for delay, the liquidated damages clause will be held inapplicable unless there is a contractual provision by way of an appropriate extension of time clause which accommodates or deals with the delay caused by the contract of the Principal."42

-To summarise, an Employer will not lose its rights to claim liquidated damages if:
+To summarise, an Owner will not lose its rights to claim liquidated damages if:

-- the delay is due wholly or in part to an act of prevention - there is a provision in the contract providing for extensions of time due to acts of prevention - an extension of time has been certified pursuant to the contract.
+- the delay is due wholly or in part to an act of prevention - there is a provision in the contract providing for extensions of time due to acts of prevention - an extension of time has been certified pursuant to the Contract.